Medically Reviewed by Laura J. Martin, MD on July 12, 2021

-Breast cancer today is not what it was 20 years ago.
+Breast cancer isn’t what it was 20 years ago.
 Survival rates are climbing, thanks to greater awareness, more early detection, and advances in treatment.
-For roughly 200,000 Americans who are diagnosed with breast cancer each year, there are plenty of reasons to be hopeful.
+For roughly 284,000 Americans who are diagnosed with breast cancer each year, there are plenty of reasons to be hopeful.

 Breast Cancer Symptoms